soderalohastrom/huihui-mana-o/memory-bank/progress.md

 # Project Progress: Hui Hui Manaʻo

-## Current Status: Phase 1 COMPLETE + Convex Backend LIVE! 🚀✅
+## Current Status: Phase 4 UI Enhancement - Card Flip Implementation Complete! 🎴✨

 The foundational build is complete with FULL real-time Convex backend activated!
-The entire pipeline from capture to augmentation to presentation is working with live database and AI processing.
+AI integration with OpenAI is operational, and the original two-card flip metaphor has been successfully implemented with 3D animations.

 ### What Works: